devtron-labs/tutorials/content/docs/workflow-editor.md

 ## Linked CI Pipeline

 If there is only one build, it does not make sense to create multiple CI Pipelines, therefore `Linked CI Pipeline`.
-For reference,
+For reference,[Linked CI Pipeline](https://docs.devtron.ai/docs/linked-ci-pipeline/)

 ## CD Pipeline